Handling Vary: Origin Header Correctly

 Why does Vary: Origin cause 403 errors on cached preflight responses?

-A cached response with an invalid or null Access-Control-Allow-Origin is served to a new origin.
+A cached response with a stale or incorrect Access-Control-Allow-Origin is served to a new origin.
 The browser blocks the request, interpreting it as a policy violation rather than a cache miss.
+The fix is to purge the CDN cache after allowlist changes.